erimcg/Using-D3js/05_05_areas.md

     .attr("transform", areaLabel([dataSet]);
 </pre>

-In Figure 8 we apply a label with the text "Area" to the same are awe have been using above.
+In Figure 8 we apply a label with the text "Area" to the same area we have been using above.
 Try changing the text to see how `d3.areaLabel` dynamically changes the positioning and size.

 ```
 <script>